CryptoSys PKI Toolkit Manual

 serie="A" version="1.0">

-The required number of characters can be found by passing zero for nOutChars or a null string for strOutput.
-The output string must be long enough to receive the complete output or a "buffer too short" error will result.
+The output string must be long enough to receive the complete output or a SHORT_BUF_ERROR error will result.

 This example reads in the base64 string from the SAT Mexico test certificate and displays it.
 It then saves the string as a new certificate and uses the X509_CertThumb function to check that the two files are identical.